-The DEKA arm, also known as the Luke arm (after Luke Skywalker), was recently approved for market by the Food and Drug Administration.
+The DEKA arm, also known as the “Luke” arm (after the Star Wars character Luke Skywalker), was recently approved for market by the Food and Drug Administration.
 The arm is a project funded by the Defense Advanced Research Projects Agency (DARPA), and allows the wearer to control the prosthetic with electrical signals prompted by the contraction of muscle where the arm is attached.

 Because the device uses electrical signals that trigger electrodes for movement, the user is able to perform multiple, simultaneous powered movements that more closely resemble natural arm and hand movement, as opposed to current body-powered prosthetics like the split-hook device.